ligato/docs/docs/plugins/vpp-plugins.md

 A user plugin could blast configuration requests in bulk mode which could overload VPP.
 To avoid these situations, it is recommended that one use `NewAPIChannelBuffered`, and increase the buffer size for requests.
 This is useful since the buffer for responses is also used to carry VPP notifications and statistics, which can burst in size and frequency on occasion.
 By increasing the reply channel buffer size, the probability of dropping messages from VPP decreases at the cost of an increased memory footprint.

+---

-### Trace
+### Health Checks

-The duration of a VPP binary API call can be measured using the trace feature.
-Data is logged after every event such as resynchronization, new interfaces, bridge domains, and fib entries.

-Enable trace in the `govpp.conf`:

-`trace-enabled: true` or  `trace-enabled: false`

-The trace feature is disabled by default.

-The trace plugin supports several configuration items for the VPP health-check probe:
+There are several health check mechanisms associated with the govpp plugin.
+Health check timeouts, retry, intervals and reconnects options can be set in the [govpp.conf][govppmux-conf-file].

+For convenience, here are those options:

   - `health check probe interval`: time between health check probes
   - `health check reply timeout`: if this timer pops, probe is considered failed
   - `health check threshold`: number of consecutive failed health checks until an error is reported
-  - `reply timeout`: if the reply from a channel does not arrive until timeout elapses, the request fails
+  - `reply timeout`: if the reply from a channel does not arrive until the timeout elapses, the request fails
-  - `shm-prefix`: used for connection to a VPP instance not using default shared memory prefix
+  - `shm-prefix`: used for the connection to VPP that is not using the default shared memory prefix
   - `resync-after-reconnect`: resync after the VPP reconnection

+!!!
+Note
+    `TraceEnabled` is obsolete and used only in older versions.

+---

 ## Interface Plugin

-The VPP interface plugin is used to setup `VPP Interfaces`, manage interface status, and interface and DHCP lease notifications.
+The nterface plugin is used to setup `VPP Interfaces`, manage interface status, and interface and DHCP lease notifications.
 VPP can support multiple interface types with the following supported by the VPP agent:

 - UNDEFINED_TYPE
 - SUB_INTERFACE